Thursday, August 20, 2020

 Terra’s stomach jerked.
 Blynn and Hyren would be worried sick about her.
 She had to find a way to contact them somehow.

-“Every proper king must have a war room,” Isengrim said as he showed Terra into a cavern whose walls were covered in charts.
+“Every proper king must have a council room,” Isengrim said as he showed Terra into a cavern whose walls were covered in charts.
 Terra recognised them as mostly maps of the Meridell-Brightvale region and a few surrounding areas, plus astronomical calendars and other assorted sundries.
-A ring of furs lined the perimeter of the cave, and the floor was covered in various papers, scrolls, parchments, and bags.
+A ring of furs lined the perimeter of the cave, and on the floor sat a small pile of papers, scrolls, parchments, and bags.

-“Not yet,” Isengrim replied, “but kings have war rooms.”
-That seemed to settle the matter for him as he sat down cross-legged on a fur rug.
+Isengrim sat down cross-legged on a fur rug and motioned for Terra to join him.
 He reached over and grabbed a pile of papers, leafing through them while making small grunting noises to himself.
 “Good, good, that’s on schedule,” he murmured.
 “Oh, and a surplus there, very nice…”

 Terra was surprised at the sudden demeanor he had taken, and thought to herself that all he needed now was a pair of thin glasses and a mug of hot borovan.
 Someone who lived in a cave and wore bones and skins did not exactly strike her as the literary type.
 “Don’t take this the wrong way, but… you can read?” she asked.